 Meco’s typography style is clear and eye-catching.
 As you scroll down the page, note the headlines are larger and bolder than the subheadings.
 The body text is smaller than the subtitles.
 The company sticks with simple sans-serif choices, such as Arial.

 4. Choose a Writing Style

 Set guidelines for all your content and stick to them.
 For example, you might choose to keep the first letter of major words in your titles capitalized for all posts, whether on your blog or social media.
-Although the effect is subtle, using the same format for every headline and specific words creates an underlying feeling of brand consistency.
-Users might not know why you seem trustworthy, but you’ll know part of the reason is because you follow a standard style everywhere your work appears.
+Although the effect is subtle, using the same format for every headline and specific word creates an underlying feeling of brand consistency.
+Users might not know why you seem trustworthy, but you’ll know part of the reason is that you follow a standard style everywhere your work appears.

 5. Find Your Voice

 Every brand has a unique personality.
 Your voice as a brand reflects your philosophies and the company’s mission and culture.
 Think about the impression you want to make.
 Do you want to be seen as a fun, hip company?
 Do your customers need to sense strength and integrity?
 Perhaps you offer funeral services, so you need a comforting and calm presence.
 Find your voice and define it within your style guide.

 Frida sells unique and useful baby products, but their brand is known for being candid and upfront about issues parents face with their infants and small children.
 The blog uses common terms like “boogers” and “butts” to set the tone.
 You’ll find articles about topics on how to parent through a pandemic and what’s normal after birth.
 Their homepage focuses on similar language and helps you shop for specific items related to issues such as the postpartum period.

 6. Translate Industry Jargon